NBA Live 10: Demo

-EA Sports announced on September 11, 2009 that a playable demo of NBA Live 10 was available for download on Xbox Live Marketplace for all Xbox LIVE Gold subscribers.
+EA Sports announced on September 11, 2009, that a playable demo of NBA Live 10 was available for download on Xbox Live Marketplace for all Xbox LIVE Gold subscribers.
 In the beginning of the demo, the player will see several NBA stars that can be playable only in "The Hangar," with the exception of Dwight Howard and Kobe Bryant.
 As they are playing, LeBron James enters while the other players give him a warm welcome, especially Dwight Howard, with a friendly hug.
 The playable players in The Hangar are Dwight Howard, Kobe Bryant, Dwyane Wade, LeBron James, Chris Paul, Carmelo Anthony, Amar'e Stoudemire, and Brandon Roy.
 In the game menus, you can either play a quick game, view credits, or leave the demo.
 When playing the quick game, the player's choices are limited.
 The user can either play as the Orlando Magic (away team) or the Los Angeles Lakers (home team).
 The atmosphere is set to "NBA Finals" and cannot be changed, to show the new feature of crowd atmosphere.
 The difficulty can be changed, but the game is restricted to four-minute quarters, and the user cannot play past the first half.
 All the in-game features are available, and to show another feature, demo features a throwback jersey available for both teams.
 For the Magic, an away jersey worn from 1994 to '95, and for the Lakers, a home jersey worn from 1961 to '62.
 The demo was made available to Xbox LIVE Silver members and on the PlayStation Network.

-Jerseys

-EA sports Live team added new jerseys for the upcoming games for the 2009–10 NBA season and throwback jerseys that were played in the NBA seasons in 1980s and 1990s.
-On November 12, 2009, they have revealed the code on an official EA Sports blog for brand new alternate jerseys this season.
-The teams that have new alternate jerseys include the Atlanta Hawks, Dallas Mavericks, Houston Rockets, and Memphis Grizzlies.
-On December 2, 2009, another official EA Sports blog has revealed that there is another new code to unlock throwback jerseys including the Cleveland Cavaliers, Golden State Warriors, Minnesota Timberwolves, Orlando Magic, Philadelphia 76ers, Portland Trail Blazers, Toronto Raptors, and Utah Jazz.